Are you thinking of buying Globe Life Insurance for a child or a grandchild?

 Here’s what we found…

 - Price: Globe isn’t the cheapest, but they are among the lowest on the market.
-Both Globe and Mutual of Omaha unequivocally are the cheapest companies for children’s life insurance.
+Both Globe and Mutual of Omaha unequivocally have the lowest cost for baby life insurance.

 - Coverage: Globe really lacks here.
 Globe maxes out at $30,000 while most other carriers offer up to $50,000 in coverage.